a20351766/udo.1.4.0/docs/source/ledger/ledger.md

 then you can look through the transaction credits and debits that determined it.
 This is a real life example of a ledger -- a state (your bank balance), and a set of ordered transactions (credits and debits) that determine it.
-Hyperledger Fabric is motivated by these same two concerns -- to present the current value of a set of ledger states, and to capture the history of the transactions that determined these states.
+Hyperledger UDO is motivated by these same two concerns -- to present the current value of a set of ledger states, and to capture the history of the transactions that determined these states.

-Let's take a closer look at the Hyperledger Fabric ledger structure!
+Let's take a closer look at the Hyperledger UDO ledger structure!

 ## A Blockchain Ledger